-STAGE 1: Deposit payment of £800pp secures your booking.
+STAGE 1: Deposit payment of £300pp secures your booking.
 Please note that all payments are non-refundable.
-We strongly recommend that you take appropriate personal Travel Insurance to cover the possibility of your cancellation.
+Please take appropriate personal Travel Insurance to cover the possibility of your cancellation.

 STAGE 2: A second payment of £1700 is required by Thursday 31 May 2018.

 STAGE 3: Balance payment is required by Tuesday 1 January 2019.

-We need to take payment this way because of advance commitments to the vessel operators.
-Other than these payment terms, standard Heatherlea Terms and Conditions will apply to your booking.
+We need to take payment this way to meet our advance commitments to the vessel operators and to secure flights.
+Other than these payment terms, standard Heatherlea Terms and Conditions apply to your booking.
 Provisional Bookings: Make a provisional booking, and don’t pay anything until Friday 15 June.
 Should you choose not to join us at that point, there is no charge.
 NB your booking can only be confirmed in June subject to availability, to secure your cabin before this date you must make holiday payment as above.
 Photography: Opportunities are good, particularly for bears, Walrus, some birds and above all scenery.
 Your leaders: Kevin Shaw, Ian Ford and Rob Jordan are the nominated Heatherlea Leaders, and a fourth will be appointed nearer the time.
 All are experienced Heatherlea guides, and we will also be joined by at least one member of the BBC Wildlife team.
 The voyage will be under the supervision a resident on-board Expedition Leader, plus crew naturalists of a very high standard.